March 12, 2019 by Jason Kelly

 For the controller to commutate the motor effectively, it must always have accurate information on the position of the rotor.
 Hall effect sensors have been the popular choice for commutation feedback since the inception of the brushless motor.
 In a typical scenario, 3 sensors are required for 3-phase control.
 The Hall effect sensors are embedded into the stator of the motor to detect rotor position, which is used to switch the transistors in the 3-phase bridge to drive the motor.
 The three sensor outputs are commonly noted as U, V, and W channels.
 Unfortunately, there are some drawbacks to this method of position feedback.
 While the BOM cost of the Hall effect sensors is low, the cost of integrating these sensors into the BLDC can double the total cost of the motor.
 Additionally, the controller only gets a partial picture of the motor's position from the Hall effect sensors, which can cause problems in systems where precise position feedback is required to operate properly.

 In today's world, systems that require BLDC motors need far more precision in position measurement than ever before.
 To accomplish this, incremental encoders can be paired to the BLDC motor in addition to Hall effect sensors.
 This presents a system that provides improved position feedback, but now requires the motor manufacturer to add both Hall sensors in the motor, along with an incremental encoder after assembly.
 A better option skips the Hall effect sensors altogether and replaces the incremental encoder with a commutation encoder.
-These commutation encoders, such as CUI's AMT31 series , have incremental outputs for precise position tracking, along with commutation outputs that match the motor's specific pole configuration.
+These commutation encoders, such as CUI's AMT31 series or AMT33 series , have incremental outputs for precise position tracking, along with commutation outputs that match the motor's specific pole configuration.
 CUI's commutation encoders, being digital, allow for these parameters, including pole count, resolution, and direction, to be programmed.
 This provides the engineer flexibility during prototyping and testing as well as a reduced encoder SKU count across multiple designs.
 For more information about commutation versus incremental encoders and hall sensors, read our technical paper.

 When current is applied to a motor it spins, and conversely when you spin a motor, it generates current.
 If you were to spin a BLDC motor, you would see outputs on the 3 phases similar to the image below.
 To properly align a commutation encoder or even Hall effect sensors to a BLDC motor, the resulting commutation waveform should be aligned to the back EMF.
 Traditionally, this results in an iterative process requiring a second motor to drive the first, and an oscilloscope to observe the waveforms.
 This can be time consuming and add significant costs during the manufacturing process.